salahboouafif/PoCBlockchain/nameservice/readme.md

 ## Get started

-## Build the application

-    make install
-## run the application
+## Run the application
 ```
 starport serve
 ```
 `serve` command installs dependencies, initializes and runs the application.
 Instead of  `starport serve` we can use :

+## Build, initialise and start the application

+    make install
     ./init.sh
     nameserviced start

 ## Test the application
  First check the accounts to ensure they have funds